jl908069/GUMsley_Sum/mdata/GUM_conversation_retirement.md

         	I don't have any this year,
         	but I've grown it other years.

-ANGELA: 	Well --
+Speaker B: 	Well --

 SAM:    	There's no probl--.
         	It will not take any frost.
         	Soon as the b-

-ANGELA: 	Yeah I-
+Speaker B: 	Yeah I-

 SAM:    	A little bit of frost,
         	it's gone.

-ANGELA: 	I - --
+Speaker B: 	I - --
         	I learned that.
         	one time the-

 SAM:    	I learned it just went down.

-ANGELA: 	The hard way.
+Speaker B: 	The hard way.
         	Hm?
         	Uh huh.

 SAM:    	Yes?

-ANGELA: 	Well I think it was Barbara that has some seeds.
+Speaker B: 	Well I think it was Barbara that has some seeds.

 SAM:    	Just-
         	No problem.
         	It comes right up.

-ANGELA: 	Yeah.
+Speaker B: 	Yeah.
         	Yeah.

 SAM:    	I-

-DORIS:  	Isn't that what you gave the neighbor one time?
+Speaker A:  	Isn't that what you gave the neighbor one time?
 You gave him some kind of herb.

 SAM:    	Did I give him some --
         	I gave him a red pepper.

-DORIS:  	I think you- --
+Speaker A:  	I think you- --
         	I think you gave him some herb of some kind.

 SAM:    	I may have given- given him some basil,
         	yes.

-DORIS:  	Yeah.
+Speaker A:  	Yeah.

 SAM:    	I don't have any this year,
         	I forgot to plant it,
         	I have oregano.

-ANGELA: 	Yeah.
+Speaker B: 	Yeah.

 SAM:    	A good stand of it,
         	if you want any.

-ANGELA: 	Yeah.
+Speaker B: 	Yeah.
         	I have a lot of dried or- oregano.

-DORIS:  	Is your cigarette out,
+Speaker A:  	Is your cigarette out,
         	everybody's.

-ANGELA: 	Yeah,
+Speaker B: 	Yeah,
         	it's out.

-DORIS:  	You smoked it down into the cork,
+Speaker A:  	You smoked it down into the cork,
         	didn't you?

-ANGELA: 	Pardon?
+Speaker B: 	Pardon?

-DORIS:  	You smoked it down into the cork.
+Speaker A:  	You smoked it down into the cork.

-ANGELA: 	Well,
+Speaker B: 	Well,
         	yeah,
         	you don't like that,
 		do you, but --

-DORIS:  	No,
+Speaker A:  	No,
         	It chokes me to death.

-ANGELA: 	It's-
+Speaker B: 	It's-
 		It's there,
         	might as well smoke it.

-DORIS:  	Oh.
+Speaker A:  	Oh.
           	No good.

-ANGELA: 	No good.
+Speaker B: 	No good.